this-Demir/Se2226-Testing/README.md

 ---

-## 👥 Team Members

-- Demir Demirdöğen – Team Lead, Selenium Developer
-- Yağmur Pazı – Documentation, JUnit Automation
-- Batuhan Salcan – UI Tester, Selenium Engineer
-- Egemen Üner – Test Case Developer, Presenter
-- Efe Bırık – Reporting Analyst, Test Data Designer
+##  Execution Status

+- Planning and test design completed
+- Selenium and JUnit test scripts implemented
+- Manual and automated test cases executed
+- Test Completion Report to be finalized before presentation

 ---

-## 🧪 Execution Status

-✔️ Planning and test design completed
-✔️ Selenium and JUnit test scripts implemented
-✔️ Manual and automated test cases executed
-📌 Test Completion Report to be finalized before presentation

----

-## 📅 Project Timeline
+##  Project Timeline

 - Test Design: May 19–24
 - Development & Automation: May 24–30